IshaanGaba/Multi-Threading/README.md

 ## Introduction

-The "Matrix Multiplication Performance Benchmark" project aims to thoroughly assess the impact of multi-threading on the efficiency of matrix multiplication operations.
+The project aims to thoroughly assess the impact of multi-threading on the efficiency of matrix multiplication operations.
 Matrix multiplication is a fundamental mathematical operation widely used in various fields such as mathematics, physics, engineering, and computer science.
 The performance of matrix multiplication can significantly influence the overall efficiency of computational tasks, especially in applications involving large-scale data processing and numerical simulations.

 This project explores how parallelization techniques, specifically multi-threading, can improve the performance of matrix multiplication algorithms.
 By leveraging Python libraries such as NumPy, threading, and Pandas, the project conducts extensive benchmarking experiments to analyze the effects of multi-threading on computation time and CPU utilization.
 The findings of this investigation are crucial for understanding the scalability and efficiency of matrix multiplication algorithms in multi-core computing environments.
 ## Graphs